typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 TODO error

-This is forgivable on Scala's part, because it'd be annoying to add `<: AnyRef` to your generic methods just because you called some Java code and it's probably going to work out fine.
-I blame `null`, and while I'm at it, I blame `Object` having any methods at all, too.
+This is forgivable on Scala’s part, because it’d be annoying to add `<: AnyRef` to your generic methods just because you called some Java code and it’s probably going to work out fine.
+I blame `null`, and while I’m at it, I blame `Object` having any methods at all, too.
-We'd be better off without these bad features.
+We’d be better off without these bad features.